Site last updated on Friday 13th October 2017

 Why book with ANDES and John Biggar?

 - We get lots of Repeat Business.
-I have many satisfied customers, including some who have completed more than ten expeditions with me.
-Thom from Scotland just recently climbed his 20th 6000m+ peak in the Andes.
-All these were climbed with myself as a guide and organiser..... although I do have to say that he's put a lot of effort in himself!
+We have many satisfied customers, including some who have completed more than ten expeditions with us.
+Thom from Scotland just recently climbed his 20th major 6000m+ peak in the Andes.
+All these were climbed with John as a guide and organiser..... although we should point out that Thom's put a lot of effort in himself!

-Andes Guidebooks Details of the guidebooks I author and publish - 'The Andes - A Guide for Climbers' and its E-book, French, Spanish and Polish editions.
+Andes Guidebooks Details of the guidebooks we publish - 'The Andes - A Guide for Climbers' and its E-book, French, Spanish and Polish editions.
 The 4th English edition of "The Andes - A Guide for Climbers" was published in March 2015 and the E-book version of this 4th edition in November 2015.
 Spanish and French editions of this guidebook were published in 2007 and 2009, and a Polish edition in 2012.

 Guidebook, Photo and Map Library Information about the extensive guidebook, photo and map library I maintain at the office in Castle Douglas.